cardano-scaling/hydra/security/RFP.md

 ### Artifact 3: Hydra Head Protocol Implementation

 With Hydra Head Protocol Implementation we refer to the software component that is used to operate a node in the Hydra Head protocol.
 The `hydra-node` allows its users to open a head, lock funds in it, connect to peers, process transactions as a layer 2, close a head and unlock the corresponding funds.
-It includes on-chain code, off-chain code, layer 2 code, network communication between peers, and an API for clients to connect and use the node.
+It includes Hydra plutus scripts, Hydra head chain layer, layer 2 code, network communication between peers, and an API for clients to connect and use the node.

 The implementation can be found in this [Github repository](https://github.com/input-output-hk/hydra-poc)